SezarrK/CS210-Sezer-Kocaekiz-TermProject/README.md

 ### Executing program

 * Run the program by running `Cs210SpotiDataProject.ipynb`.
-After some time (Total run time: 22.580676317214966 seconds) a user can inspect the file with their inputs on the bottom of each code segment.
+After some time (Total run time: Total run time: 23.76 seconds) a user can inspect the file with their inputs on the bottom of each code segment.
 * User can inspect the original .json file located in the repository named StreamingHistorySezerKocaekiz.json file
 * More detailed explanations are present in Cs210SpotiDataProject.ipynb files code blocks and text blocks.